 But tracking clicks on your website address in the email may be tricky.
 Read on to see why.

 And by ‘safe’, I mean a way of click tracking that won’t make you look like a spammer for anti-spam bots.
 Spam filters usually check if the text of your link does not include an address that is completely different than the URL the link is directing to.

-So if the text of your link is WeRCuttingWebsites.com – which is an address, and your URL is a custom tracking URL like click.52c.es/click?openIdUrl=4N6&url=WeRCuttingWebsites.com, the two are based on two different domains.
+So if the text of your link is WeRCuttingWebsites.com – which is an address, and your URL is a default tracking URL like click.52c.es/click?openIdUrl=4N6&url=WeRCuttingWebsites.com, the two are based on two different domains.
 And that is what may cause an alert for an automatic spam filter.